watson/raop-rtsp-server/README.md

 brew install sox
 ```

-FFmpeg can also parse PCM audio if you like that program better.
+FFmpeg should also be able to parse PCM audio if you like that program
+better.

 ## Installation